 One of the most effective “in the moment” breathing techniques is known as box breathing.
 Box breathing is a technique that navy seals are known for utilizing in high-stress moments to bring calm, clarity, and focus.
 It’s a simple technique and goes as follows:

-- Step 4: Repeat steps 1 to 3 until you feel anxiety subside
+Step 4: Repeat steps 1 to 3 until you feel the anxiety subside

 Another technique we can utilize is becoming in tune with our senses via grounding.
 We do this by slowing down our breath, relaxing tense muscles, and identifying three things we can hear, feel, and see in that moment.